 - Mikey’s on the Bayou (Ocean Springs). $5 for dozen oysters at an outside table overlooking the bayou is a great way to spend part of an afternoon (or all of it).

-For more places to eat in Coastal Mississippi, see 71+ Sensational Mississippi Gulf Coast Restaurants in Coastal Mississippi
+For more places to eat in Coastal Mississippi, see our favorite Mississippi Gulf Coast Restaurants

 And note that since 2014 there has been a Mississippi Seafood Trail.

 Here at US Gulf Coast HQ, we consider the Alabama Gulf Coast to be synonymous with Lower Alabama and to include Mobile and parts south to the gorgeous Alabama beaches.
 Luckily, Original Oyster House has locations in Mobile Alabama AND Gulf Shores (along the coast) and is our favorite spot for seafood along the Alabama Gulf Coast.

 #8: Original Oyster House in Gulf Shores and Mobile, Alabama

 Treat yourself to fire-grilled oysters and royal reds (deep water shrimp) at Original Oyster House.
 That was my exact order on my first visit and I was instantly treated as a local, as family.
 My server was impressed that I knew what both were since first-timers usually order something fried or ordinary.
 On subsequent visits, I tried other menu items but the oysters and royal reds remain my favorites.

 Both locations have overwater views.
 I really admire that Original Oyster House replenishes oyster beds in Mobile Bay, uses renewal energy sources, and is heavily involved in community initiatives.